British Orienteering Championships 2024Mulgrave Woods, 13-14 April

 One interesting element was the use of an unusual symbol, a narrow ride with thicker green line as background.
 According to the IOF specification, this background line can be used to denote the runnability of the ride, which cannot be presumed!
 On Sunday, many of the rides had been recently churned up by a digger or were overrun with brambles, making them difficult to negotiate.
 This led to suboptimal route choices for those who didn’t spot the subtle green highlighting, with rides not offering much of a (free) ride.

 Sunday's British Relay Championships were held just south of the Individual, at Hutton Mulgrave and Skelder Woods (this area had already been visited by the longer elite courses in Saturday's individual event).
 The courses were well-planned, mainly using the runnable eastern part of the wood, with tricksy short legs amongst the rhododendron bushes, which caught out many competitors.
-We were delighted to have 5 ESOC teams participating, with highlights being strong first legs from "the 2 Helen(a)s" - Helen Bridle finishing over 3 minutes in the lead in the Women's Premier (!) and Helena Nolan only 2.5 minutes off the lead in W50 - and a fastest 2nd leg from Margaret Dalgleish in the M/W70 relay.
+We were delighted to have 5 ESOC teams participating, with highlights being strong first legs from "the 2 Helen(a)s" - Helen Bridle ran a spectacular first leg in the Women's Premier relay to come back over 3 minutes in the lead, and Helena Nolan was only 2.5 minutes off the lead in W50 - and a fastest 2nd leg from Margaret Dalgleish in the M/W70 relay.

 Unfortunately there is no "I" in team, on this occasion literally.
 The remaining runs culminated in Alison losing her right eye (sight) to a vicious tree stump which collaborated with a stray bramble to take her out en route to number 1 (the resulting black eye pictured below).
 However, we are happy to claim a stake in EUOC's awesome victory in the Women's Premier, with Rachel Brown running alongside her uni teammates Fiona Bunn and Isobel Howard.